-If watching animals from a new region of the planet is one of the best parts of traveling for you, you should plan a trip to the Canadian Rockies.
+If seeing animals from a new region of the planet is one of the best parts of traveling for you, you should definitely plan a trip to the Canadian Rockies.

 Viewing wildlife in the Canadian Rockies is easy.
-As easy as knowing what species we can find, where they live and at what time they are usually more active.
+We just have to know what species we can find, where they live and at what times they are usually most active.

 In this article, we will tell you everything you need to know to make your trip to Canada a real safari.

-Also, we will tell you how to keep the wildlife wild and protect both animals living in the Canadian Rockies and yourself.
+We will also tell you all about how to keep the wildlife wild and protect both animals living in the Canadian Rockies and yourself.

 CANADIAN ROCKIES WILDLIFE

-On our trip to the Canadian Rockies, we find different landscapes: high peaks covered with snow, glaciers, valleys with lakes of intense colors, canyons, and waterfalls.
+On your trip to the Canadian Rockies, you’ll find many different landscapes: high peaks covered with snow, glaciers, valleys with lakes of intense colors, canyons, and waterfalls.

-If there’s one animal that everyone who travels to the Canadian Rockies wants to see, that’s the Grizzly Bear.
-There are just a few areas inhabited by Grizzlies in the world, and one of them is the Canadian Rockies, where this species is seriously endangered.
+If there’s one animal that everyone who travels to the Canadian Rockies wants to see, it’s the grizzly bear.
+There are just a few areas inhabited by grizzlies in the world, and one of them is the Canadian Rockies, where this species is seriously endangered.

-15% of Grizzly bear’s diet is based on meat; they feed on moose, deer, goats and even black bears … and of course fish.
-An adult Grizzly bear male can reach standing on its legs a height of 100 inches and can weigh up to 1200 pounds.
+15% of the grizzly bear’s diet is based on meat; they feed on moose, deer, goats and even black bears … and, of course, fish.
+An adult grizzly bear male can reach a height of 100 inches standing on its legs and can weigh up to 1200 pounds.

 The only safe way to see this animal is from a vehicle.
 Encounters during hikes can end tragically.
-Some campsites that are located in areas frequented by Grizzly bears are surrounded by electrified fences to avoid encounters ansd possible Grizzly attacks.
+Some campsites that are located in areas frequented by grizzly bears are surrounded by electrified fences to avoid encounters and possible grizzly attacks.

-WHERE TO WATCH GRIZZLY BEARS IN THE CANADIAN ROCKIES
+WHERE TO SEE GRIZZLY BEARS IN THE CANADIAN ROCKIES